Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Reed-Muller codes

-\subsection{Reed-Muller codes}
+\section{Reed-Muller codes}

 Reed-Muller codes are deterministic codes with a recursive structure.
-The code is given by the evaluation vectors of polynomials of bounded degree $r$ on $m$ Boolean variables.
-We give here a recurrent construction.
-Let $n:=2^m$.
-First take the $0^n$-codeword as we are building a linear code.
-Then, as a first column, take $1^n$ as a the vector with maximal Hamming distance from $0^n$.
+The general notation of Reed-Muller codes is $RM(m,r)$ with parameters $m$ and $r$.
+Here, $m$ controls the length of the codeword, and $r$ controls the code rate; $n=2^m$, $k={m\choose \le r}$, and $R={m\choose \le r}/2^m$ where $\binom{m}{\leq r}:=\sum_{i=0}^r \binom{m}{i}$.
+In brief, {\it the code is given by the evaluation vectors of polynomials of bounded degree $r$ on $m$ Boolean variables.} Here we give a recursive construction of the code.
+First, take the $0^n$-codeword as we are building a linear code.
+Then, as a first column, take $1^n$ as the vector with maximal Hamming distance from $0^n$.
 As a second column, take a vector that's the furthest away from $0^n$ and $1^n$, such as $(01)^{n/2}$.
-Complete this to $m+1$ columns to build a code of minimum distance $\frac{n}{2}$ (this is the first order RM codes, also called the augmented Hadamard code).
-This allows us to already visualize $G_{full}$ for $RM(1,\cdot)$-codes: $G^{(1)}_{full}=\left( \right)$,\,\, $RM(1,0)$ is generated by first column and $RM(1,1)$ by the first two columns.
+Complete this to $m+1$ columns to build a code of minimum distance $\frac{n}{2}$ (this is the first order RM code, also called the augmented Hadamard code).
+This already allows us to visualize $G_{full}$ for $RM(1,\cdot)$-codes: $G^{(1)}_{full}=\left( \right)$,\,\, $RM(1,0)$ is generated by the first column and $RM(1,1)$ by the first two columns.

-The idea of higher order RM codes is to iterate that construction on the support of the previously generated vectors, i.e., $m+2$-nd column is at distance $n/4$ from all other columns, repeating the pattern $(0 0 0 1)^{n/4}$, and completing these until distance $n/4$ is saturated, which adds $\binom{m}{2}$ more columns.
+The idea of higher order RM codes is to iterate that construction on the support of the previously generated vectors, i.e., the $m+2$-nd column is at distance $n/4$ from all other columns, repeating the pattern $(0 0 0 1)^{n/4}$, and completing these until distance $n/4$ is saturated, which adds $\binom{m}{2}$ more columns.
 Next one increments $i$, adding $\binom{m}{i}$ columns while only halving the minimum distance.

 For $RM(3,\cdot)$, $G_{full}$ is as follows: $G^{(3)}_{full}=\left( \right)$.